-We first published The Purple Book, also known as The Pensions Universe Risk Profile, in 2006.
-This year marks its 16th edition.
+We have published The Purple Book, also known as The Pensions Universe Risk Profile, every year 2006.
+The latest version marks its 18th edition.

-The book is a complete picture of the schemes we protect and enables us to understand the risks we face.
-By tracking trends, we can develop an in-depth understanding of the changing defined benefit landscape, and make informed decisions for the future.
+The Purple Book gives a comprehensive picture of the schemes we are here to protect and helps us to understand the risks we face.
+By tracking trends, we can develop an in-depth understanding of the changing defined benefit pension landscape, and make informed decisions for the future.

 It’s important for us to understand and manage risk to make sure we can pay compensation to all our current and future members for as long as they need us.

 The Purple Book shows that risk posed by the universe has reduced over time and that claims on us have been decreasing.
 That said, some schemes remain very underfunded and therefore the risk of further claims on us persists.

 Identifying the trends to model the future

 Identifying trends is another notable aspect of The Purple Book.
 This helps us to build a picture of what the future might look like.